 I am an employee with a drug or alcohol problem.
 What should I do?

-If available, review your employer's Workplace Policy book for their position on medical leaves or substance abuse treatment.
+If available, review your employer’s Workplace Policy book for their position on medical leaves or substance abuse treatment.
 If there is no policy book, ask your Human Resources department about medical leaves or if an Employee Assistance Program is available in your company.
 The best thing you can do is, if it is not too late, seek help before your work deteriorates badly and you are seen as a liability.
-Find the closest Narconon drug and alcohol rehabilitation center by visiting Narconon and you will find a completely drug-free, effective recovery program to help you get back on your feet.
+Find the closest Narconon drug and alcohol rehabilitation center by visiting Narconon and learn about this recovery program to help you get back on your feet.
 Also find out from HR if your company will hire you back after your medical leave under a Return-to-Work Agreement.
 (See next FAQ.)

 What is a Return-to-Work Agreement?

-When an employee violates a workplace's drug-free/alcohol-free policy, and temporarily leaves employment for an alcohol or drug rehabilitation program, he or she may be re-hired under a Return-to-Work Agreement.
-This document states the expectations that the employer and an Employee Assistance or medical professional have of that employee.
+When an employee violates a workplace’s drug-free/alcohol-free policy, and temporarily leaves employment for an alcohol or drug rehabilitation program, he or she may be rehired under a Return-to-Work Agreement.
+This document states the expectations the employer and an Employee Assistance or medical professional have of that employee.
 It also states what will happen if the expectations are not met.
-While the terms of such an agreement are generally strict, for example, requiring the employee to abstain from substance abuse and assigning financial responsibility for any further drug treatment to the employee alone, this agreement does offer both the employer and the employee an alternative to firing the employee.
-Here is a sample "Return-to-Work Agreement" from the US Department of Labor.
+The terms of such an agreement generally require the employee to abstain from substance abuse and assign financial responsibility for any further drug treatment to the employee alone, but the agreement does offer both the employer and the employee an alternative to dismissal from employment.
+Here is a sample “Return-to-Work Agreement” from the US Department of Labor.